Our areas of expertise

 Visit our Dating/Domestic Violence & Sexual Assault Prevention resource page for more.

-Technology changes, but Kidpower’s core principles for safety with people are timeless, preparing people for safety online now and throughout their online lives.
+Technology changes, but Kidpower’s core principles for safety with people are timeless, preparing people of all ages for safety online.
 We teach:

 - Awareness to prevent problems before they start